ahrebel/rhesustracking/README.md

 > pip install pyyaml tensorflow tensorpack tf-slim
 > pip install 'deeplabcut[gui]'
 > ```
-> You may need to run the following (or the version of the following for your OS)
+> You may need to run the following (or the version appropriate for your OS):
 > ```bash
 > pip install --upgrade tensorflow_macos==2.12.0
 > ```